be9904/be9904.github.io/_posts/2023-08-13-triplanar-mapping.md

 description:
 img: 2023-08-13-triplanar-mapping/cover.jpg
 fig-caption: # Add figcaption (optional)
-tags: [Unity, Shader Graph, Computer Graphics]
+tags: [Unity, Shaders, HLSL, Computer Graphics]
 ---

-This post is based on the Unity tutorial **Triplanar Effect in Unity URP (Shader Graph Tutorial)** and uses the Boat Attack project by Unity Technologies.
-Check out [this post](https://be9904.github.io/cloning-a-project/) to setup the project.

-## What is Triplanar Mapping?
 Triplanar is a texture mapping technique used to eliminate distortion and stretching.
 The usual way to map textures is to pass the UV coordinates stored in a mesh to a shader and sample textures using those coordinates.
 However, in some cases, these UV coordinates can cause textures to look distorted, like the example below.

 <p align="center">